-I've had some very interesting discussions recently, with my fiancé and a couple of artist friends, about the art I would like to make alongside my usual work and also which direction I should take my work in.
+I've had some very interesting discussions recently with my fiancé and a couple of artist friends, about the art I would like to create alongside my usual work and which direction I should take my work in.
 For a while now I've wanted to develop a collection of work that is really quite different to the landscapes, birds, trees, and astronomy art I've become known for.
-To be completely clear, I will definitely still be continuing with these!
-But in the past, when I've attempted to change my colour palette, subject matter, or style, I've lacked the confidence to do it.
-I became concerned that it didn't 'fit in' with my other work, I wasn't sure how to brand or market it, and I wondered whether anyone would even like it or if it was actually any good.
+To be completely clear, I will still be continuing with these!
+But in the past, whenever I've attempted to change my colour palette, subject matter or style, I've lacked the confidence to do it.
+I became concerned that it didn't fit in with my other work, I wasn't sure how to brand or market it, and I wondered whether anyone would even like it or if it was actually any good.

 The hand in the logo represents me - to my mind it looks more like a glove, and symbolises the persona of Violet Vert that I can put on or take off like a glove.
-The leaves represent growth and my interest in nature - which is also where I gain most of my inspiration.
+The leaves represent growth and my interest in nature, which is also where I gain most of my inspiration.
 I look forward to sharing more of Violet Vert with you in the future.

 [If you like this post and want to show it some love, don't forget to press the little heart in the bottom right corner, or share it with your friends on social media by clicking on the 'share' link.
 Thank you!]